kevingallagher/Major-Project-Ideas/README.md

 ## Overview

 This year I tasked myself with a new years resolution of starting to move more.
 After a couple months of struggling at the gym I found running was my go to for cardio training.
-Taking that next step away from trusty treadmill where i had control over my speed, pace, gradient and time, was a little unnerving.
-If i was going to take part in a half marathon I needed to step outside and outside of my comfort zone.
+Taking that next step away from trusty treadmill where I had full control over how fast I ran, my pacing and even the surface gradients, was a little unnerving.
+If I was going to take part in a half marathon I needed to step outside of my comfort zone and hit the roads.
 I downloaded a few running apps to help with adjustment, Mapmyrun and Strava.
-As someone that likes to plan ahead their runs, I found it hard to invasion a route that was a certain amount of kilometres.
-Or how difficult or hilly the route would be I if was looking to distance train.
+As someone that likes to plan their runs ahead of time and their kilometres for the week, I found it hard to envision new routes that were a certain amount of kilometres. this was especially so in the beginning.
+I was also trying to guess how hilly a new route would be, if was looking to do distance would be walking back ?

-The idea for “Route” would be an app that produces routes for running.
-Whatever distance or difficulty you aiming for based on location.
-You may want 5k with some hills, or a flat 10k, this app with use your location at the time or a pre-set starting point, to map out your preferred route.
+The idea for this is that the app would produces routes for running depending on that particular users needs.
+The distance or difficulty you are aiming for can be controlled by you within the app.
+You may want 5k with some hills, or a 10k on flat ground, this app will use your location at the time to map out your preferred route, At the same time the app can suggest the perfect starting point that best matches your.

+A feature of the app would be a weekly km goal.
+This is something I struggled with when training for the half marathon. this would should me my goal for them week and remind me if i was behind in completely my goals.

 ## Pros and Cons

 **Pro**

 * Plans routes simply
-* Ajustable difficulites
+* Ajustable difficulties
 * Great for beginner runners
+* I can use my

 **Con**

 * A lot of competition with other fitness apps
+* This app would be only a concept, as I would not be able to code an application with relies on calling in and layering different APIs.

 ## How might it be built?

 Prototyped in Invision and after effects

 ## Who’s it for ?

-Beginner runners
+People moving the technology driving motivations of the modern gym, to the often dizzyingly vast open outdoors Beginner runners

 ## What’s the business model?